openstack-archive/congress/README.rst

 without much effort, and probably contribute the driver to the Congress project so that no one else needs to write the same driver.

+Finally, when using Congress, the cloud operator must choose what Congress should do with the policy it has been given:

+* **monitoring**: detect violations of policy and provide a list of those violations
+* **proactive enforcement**: prevent violations before they happen (functionality that requires other services to consult with Congress before making changes)
+* **reactive enforcement**: correct violations after they happen (a manual process that Congress tries to simplify)

-Finally, when using Congress, the cloud operator will need to address violations that Congress detects.
-Usually, this means fixing the cloud configuration to abide by the policy.
-In the future Congress will also provide mechanisms to enforce policy (by preventing violations before they occur or correcting violations after the fact) and to audit policy (analyze the history of policy and policy violations).
+In the future, Congress
+will also help the cloud operator audit policy (analyze the history of policy and policy violations).

+Congress is free software and is licensed with Apache.

 * Free software: Apache license